-The legalization of online gambling has not reached online lotteries.
+The legalization of Live Draw Singapore has not reached online lotteries.
 While the lottery industry has been largely untouched by federal law, many states are considering legalizing online lotteries.
 Online lotteries are the most direct means of profiting from expanded gaming.
 The United States currently has six legalized online lotteries and several more are working toward this goal.
 Despite legal issues, lottery companies are continuing to expand in the US, with online sales outpacing their physical counterparts.

 The lottery has a long history, starting over four centuries ago with the first public cash game, the La Lotto di Firenze.
 It has become a worldwide phenomenon, representing the largest form of gambling.
 The US lottery alone has 177 games and almost 1,000 draws every week.
 While many players may dream of converting a couple of bucks into a fortune, it is much easier to get paid after a win.
 The payout of a smaller lottery win can be directly deposited into the player’s bank account.
 For larger prizes, however, a player must present the winnings in person to the lottery office.